How captions and alternative text are generated

 add_more_key_quants()

-This function, which is located in the utils.R file, imports the new captions_alt_text.csv as a dataframe, then substitutes some placeholders with key quantities that cannot be extracted from the model results because they are manually specified by the user, or are derived using such quantities (e.g., a figure’s end year, units, reference point, and more).
+This function imports the new captions_alt_text.csv as a dataframe.
+Then, it substitutes some placeholders with key quantities that cannot be extracted from the model results because they are manually specified by the user, or are derived using such quantities (e.g., a figure’s end year, units, reference point, and more).
 The function exports the dataframe by overwriting the csv with the same filename.

 Connecting the tables & figures with the captions & alternative text